 You can never know enough.
 Seek out wise people, and learn from them.
 Listen more than you speak.
 Many times it is who you know that matters most.
 Take advantage of opportunities to meet new people – and then stay in touch with them.

 Keep laughing!
 Keep smiling!
 Keep the little voice inside close by and listen to it.
 It will keep you from difficulty and steer you in the right direction.
-Follow your heart.
-It knows where you are destined to go.
+Follow your heart and God’s word and you will find your destiny.

 I am most curious to see how your life turns out.
 All of that is now up to you.
 You are now your own person.
 You always were – but not you get to make the important decisions.
 Your life is what you make of it.